itdxer/neupy/site/2015/09/07/password_recovery.rst

 ASCII use 8 bits per symbol and we set up 5 symbols per string, so our vector length always equal to 40.
 As you can see first 8 symbols from output have form ``00100000`` which is space value from the ASCII table.

-Now we must add another function that transform binary vector into the string.
+Now we must add another function that makes inverse transformion from the binary vector to the string.

 .. code-block:: python